YounessAzimzade/Survival-XML-TME-BC/README.md

 ## Repository Structure

 - **data/**
-  Includes links or files for bulk RNA-seq (TCGA and MBRC), single-cell RNA-seq, and immune profiling data.
+  Includes files for cell fractions calculated using deconvolution (TCGA and MBRC), cell fractions from IMC data, distances calculated for macrophages and macrophages and T cells from scRNA-seq data and cell frequencies in scRNA-seq samples.

 - **scripts/**
   Contains scripts for each stage of analysis: